WHAT IS PSYCHOLOGY?

 Foundation Psychology introduces the field of psychology as a scientific discipline concerned with the study of thought and human behaviour.
 How do people differ from one another?
 Does childhood development affect our adulthood?
 How does motivation play a part in reaching goals?
 Do we all think the same?
 This module tries to answer these questions and many others.
 It explores topics on the history of psychology, human development, mind and brain, perception, learning and motivation, personality, emotional behaviours, personality and intelligence.

-Upon completion of the Certificate in Psychology and Counselling, students can advance to the Diploma in Applied Positive Psychology or Psychotherapy with 2 exemptions.
+Upon completion of the Certificate in Psychology, students can advance to the Diploma in Applied Positive Psychology or Psychotherapy with 1 exemption.

 - Minimum 1 GCE ‘O’ Level credit, or